Azure/azure-powershell/src/SqlVirtualMachine/help/New-AzSqlVM.md

 ```

 ## DESCRIPTION
 Creates or updates a SQL virtual machine.

+If you are updating an existing SQL virtual machine and a parameter such as -Tag is omitted, then the previously defined values may be removed.
+For this reason, it is recommended to use [Update-AzSqlVM](https://learn.microsoft.com/en-us/powershell/module/az.sqlvirtualmachine/update-azsqlvm?view=azps-10.2.0) to prevent overwriting of unintended parameters.

 ## EXAMPLES